chrisknapp98/lnu-parallel-computing/assignments/assignment_2/README.md

 | 12       | 2.25      | 15.51     | 212.19    |
 | 16       | 14.12      | 48.73     | 356.20    |

 The results of this parallelization is not really good.
 For small number of instances, the effort for the list splitting and merging is bigger than the improvements of the parallel work so we just increase runtime.
-We have a optimum with slight improvements for the smaller list at `n=4`.
-With higher n values we keep increasing the runtime, also because it gets more complicated to merge the lists when finishing the sorting.
+We have an optimum with slight improvements for the smaller list at `n=4`.
+With higher n values we keep increasing the runtime, also because it gets more complicated to merge the more lists when finishing the sorting.
 If we compare the runtime to the already predefined `sorted` function in python, there is no reason to parallelize the sorting algorithm because the predefined version is so much faster.

 Compared to assignment 1 and using a threadpool to add the single recursive tasks to this pool, the parallel version of quicksort using mpi is just not meaningful.
-The communication inside a threadpool is so much easier so a new task can be instantly started after finishing one.
-With mpi, we firstly needed to simplify the parallelization of the algorithm, and then do the not optimal merging between the lists that only one mpi instance can do, so we have a lot of effort for the branch and bound of the task and wait for single instances to finish their work which slows the whole algorithm down.
+The communication inside a threadpool is so much easier and a new task can be instantly started after finishing one.
+With mpi, we firstly needed to simplify the parallelization of the algorithm, and then do the not optimal merging between the lists that only one mpi instance can do, so we have a lot of effort for the branch and bound of the task and wait for single instances to finish their work which slows down the whole algorithm.

 ## Problem 4 - Iterative Solver

 ### Description

 This problem was very hard to get parallelized.
-In the end, our final implementation should not even be a 100% correct.
 With the chosen strategy being the chessboard strategy or even just looping through the cells, it should not really be possible to parallelize the algorithm for one iteration and get accurate results.
 However, the parallelization may find justification if the use case is just to get a rough estimate of the needed iteration counts and if that's the goal, we actually have surprising results which suggest that you might find a benefit using the MPI parallelization strategy, but only with specific configurations.

 To parallelize the algorithm, ideally you would instead look at another strategy.
 As one iteration should run sequentially because cells need their updated corresponding neighbours from top and left and therefore we would instead look to something different to parallelize.
 For example we could run multiple iterations in parallel instead and set specific boundaries which need to be passed in order for another work to start its calculation.
 That would require much more communication between the workers and was considered overkill for the sake of this exercise.
-But in theory and if done properly, we should see quite some performance improvements while maintaining the same accuracy as the sequential algorithm.
+But in theory, we should see quite some performance improvements while maintaining the same accuracy as the sequential algorithm.

-We implemented two versions to solve the problem, or at least get near to a real solution.
+We implemented two versions to solve the problem, or at least get near to an accurate solution.
 In method `gauss_seidel_mpi()` we don't sync the colors with other workers after calculating the residual and updating the grid.
 In the method `gauss_seidel_mpi_chessboard_with_color_sync()` we do exactly that in hope to get a more accurate calculation.

 #### Chessboard Strategy without color sync
 So what we did, was to initialize the grid through the `init()` method from the given `heat.py` script and then divide the grid vertically into as many sections as we have workers.
-The rows are overlapping, so that in theory we apply the calculation to every cell as it would in the sequential code.
+The rows are overlapping, so that we apply the calculation to every cell as it would be in the sequential code.
-We avoided initializing the grid just on rank 0 and scattering the sections because it was taking a lot of time and was just painful.
-In our use case we always run the code on just one machine and therefore we decided to not waste our time with something bein irrelevant for the end result.
+We avoided initializing the grid just on rank 0 and scattering the sections because it was taking a lot of time.
+In our use case we always run the code on just one machine and therefore we decided to not waste more time with something having less relevance for the end result.
 We loop as long as the iteration count is smaller than the maximum iteration count and the calculated summed residual is smaller than the aimed tolerance.
 In every loop, we first send and receive the overlapping ghost cells from the neighbouring workers to have a more accurate calculation.
 Then we collect the results from all workers and sum them up.
 Finally, we check if we are done and communicate that to all workers.